ethz-sis/ro-crate-extensibility-profile/0.1.x/spec.md

 |----------------------------------------|----------------------------|---------------|----------------------------------------------------------------------|
 | /ANDREAS/RO-CRATE-EXAMPLE/EXPERIMENT13 | 2023-04-01T05:00:30.001000 | My Experiment | /ANDREAS/RO-CRATE-EXAMPLE/PERSON14/ANDREAS/RO-CRATE-EXAMPLE/PERSON14 |

-### Reference example as rdf json
+### Reference example as json-rdf

-On this example to additional json files referenced on the context.
+On this example two additional json files referenced on the context.

-Since these files follow [json-rdf format](../../extensibility/0.2.x/spec.md) conventions, systems supporting such conventions should be able to process these files as part of the `ro-crate-metadata.json`.
+Since these files follow [json-rdf format](https://github.com/ethz-sis/ro-crate-interoperability-profile) conventions, systems supporting such conventions should be able to process these files as part of the `ro-crate-metadata.json`.

 `ro-crate-metadata.json`
 ```json